How to Build a Change Management Workflow

 Normal Change automation must follow a pattern that can be adapted to many request types.
 Any change that hasn’t been made before will probably fall into this category.
 And, once it becomes recurrent, it will probably have its own process under a Standard Change structure.

-InvGate Service Desk is an ITSM tool with built-in capabilities to create a custom Change Management workflow tailored to your organization's specific requirements.
+InvGate Service Management is an ITSM tool with built-in capabilities to create a custom Change Management workflow tailored to your organization's specific requirements.
 This is done within the workflow feature that enables you to plan and set out each step of the process.

 For the purpose of this guide, we will focus on how to build a Normal Change Workflow.
 You can use it as a starting point and adapt it to other types of changes if you need to.